 - You should not scuba dive during pregnancy because your developing baby is at risk of developing problems such as decompression sickness.
 (When you return to normal atmospheric pressure on surfacing after diving, bubbles of nitrogen gas can form in your baby's bloodstream and block the circulation in small blood vessels in their brain and elsewhere.)

-- Experts also recommend that you should think carefully and be cautious if you are considering activities where you may be more likely to lose your balance and fall, injuring your abdomen, and possibly injuring your developing baby.
+- Experts also recommend that you should think carefully and be cautious if you are considering activities where you may be more likely to lose your balance and fall.
+Falling might injure your tummy (abdomen), and possibly injure your developing baby.
 Such activities include horse riding, downhill skiing, ice hockey, gymnastics and cycling.

 - With contact sports, you also have a chance of being hit in your abdomen.
 Such sports include squash, judo, boxing, kickboxing, etc. These sports are generally not advised during pregnancy.